sjcHaiKuo/carrierwave-ios/README.md

 ```

 #### Custom drawing
-Although exposed properties are able to customize crop border a lot, there is special method provided to make own drawing on existing context:
+Although exposed properties are able to customize crop border a lot, there is special method provided to make your own drawing within existing context:
 ```objc
 - (void)drawRect:(CGRect)rect withinContext:(CGContextRef)context;
 ```